grafana/grafana/docs/sources/datasources/loki.md

 | `Line limit`       | Upper limit for number of log lines returned by query.
 The default is the Maximum lines limit set in Loki settings.                                                                                         |
 | `Legend`           | Available only in Dashboard.
 Controls the name of the time series, using name or pattern.
 For example `{{hostname}}` is replaced with the label value for the label `hostname`.                             |

-### Log browser
+### Log label browser

-// TODO David

 ## Querying with Loki

 There are two types of LogQL queries:

-- **Log queries -** Return the contents of log lines.
+- Log queries - Return the contents of log lines.
-- **Metric queries -** Extend log queries and calculate sample values based on the content of logs from a log query.
+- Metric queries - Extend log queries and calculate sample values based on the content of logs from a log query.

 ### Log queries

 Querying and displaying log data from Loki is available via [Explore]({{< relref "../explore" >}}), and with the [logs panel]({{< relref "../panels/visualizations/logs-panel.md" >}}) in dashboards.
 Select the Loki data source, and then enter a [LogQL](https://grafana.com/docs/loki/latest/logql/#log-queries) query to display your logs.

-A log query consists of two parts: **log stream selector**, and a **log pipeline**.
+A log query consists of two parts: log stream selector, and a log pipeline.
 For performance reasons begin by choosing a log stream by selecting a log label.

 ### Log context

 When using a search expression as detailed above, you can retrieve the context surrounding your filtered results.
 By clicking the `Show Context` link on the filtered rows, you'll be able to investigate the log messages that came before and after the log message you're interested in.

-> **Note:** This feature is only available in Grafana v6.3+

 ### Live tailing